Do you have a question about electric vehicles?

 Is driving an EV different from driving a gas vehicle?

 Yes and no. The main principles of driving are the same and functions like turning on your headlights, indicator lights, or operating your windscreen wipers, are identical.
-The pedals are also the same as in an automatic gas-powered vehicle: two pedals, the break and the accelerator (you can’t call it the gas pedal anymore!).
+The pedals are also the same as in an automatic gas-powered vehicle: two pedals, the brake and the accelerator (you can’t call it the gas pedal anymore!).

 But there are differences too.
 Because EVs don’t have internal combustion engines, they don’t make any noise.
 This can be a very strange experience for first-time EV drivers.